-In that period, having an average Hebrew man's appearance would mean that He had curly black hair, brown skin, and was perhaps a little over five feet tall.
-The Palestinian coins portrayed the Jewish men with beards, and hair down to their shoulders.
+In that time-period, having an average Hebrew man's appearance would mean that He had curly black hair, brown skin, and was perhaps a little over five feet tall.
+(The Palestinian coins portrayed the Jewish men with beards, and hair down to their shoulders).

 Verse 11: "The Jews were looking for him at the feast, and saying, "Where is he?"

-Again, it was a Jewish requirement for the men to attend the Passover, Feast of Booths, and Pentecost.
-Jesus respected the Law and would go, and the people were expecting and actively looking for Him.
+Jesus respected the Jewish Law that required the men to attend the Passover, Feast of Booths, and Pentecost, and would go; the people would be expecting and actively looking for Him.

 Verse 12: "And there was much muttering about him among the people.
 While some said, "He is a good man," others said, "No, he is leading the people astray."